Prag8855/aab/content/guides/questions-about-berlin.md

 - **Workers union** (*Gewerkschaft*)
     If you are in a union, you can usually get free legal help, but only for work-related problems.[^4]
 - **Employment lawyer** (*Fachanwalt für Arbeitsrecht*)
     Use my [list of English-speaking lawyers in Berlin](/guides/english-speaking-lawyers-berlin).
 Hire a lawyer who specialises in employment law.
 They cost around 200€ per hour.
-Your [legal insurance](/glossary/Rechtsschutzversicherung) pay for it.
+Your [legal insurance](/glossary/Rechtsschutzversicherung) might pay for it.

 Don't be afraid to defend your rights.
 Your employer can't fire you or blacklist you because of it.
 It will not affect your job search.[^7]